 Transatlantic Cruises

-Harking back to the golden age of ocean travel, there’s nothing like an iconic transatlantic crossing between Southampton and New York.
-The ultimate no-fly cruise, you’re also able to take in the Canaries and Azores on many transatlantic voyages before heading south to the Caribbean.
-Popular lines making the 6 to 8-day sailing include Cunard and P&O between Southampton and New York while Norwegian and Royal Caribbean also often head to Miami.
+Harking back to the majestic golden age of ocean travel, there’s nothing like an iconic transatlantic crossing from Southampton to New York.
+An incredible no-fly cruise experience, you’ll be able to enjoy visits to the Canaries and Azores before heading south to the Caribbean and other US cities with these voyages.

 Transatlantic Cruise Deals

-If you're looking for the ultimate escape with complete relaxation, a Transatlantic Cruise should be at the top of your list for one of the most stress-free ways to unwind and kick back.
-Cruising the Atlantic is so much more of an experience than just gazing at the endless horizon.
-With the myriad of exciting activities and entertainment onboard, coupled with the outstanding cuisine and sumptuous accommodation, you hardly need even notice the outside world!
+If you’re looking for the ultimate escape with complete relaxation, a transatlantic cruise should be at the top of your list; this is one of the most stress-free ways to enjoy a cruise holiday, and a great chance to enjoy everything a cruise ship has to offer.
+Cruising the Atlantic Ocean is so much more than just gazing out at the endless horizon; with a myriad of exciting activities and entertainment onboard, coupled with outstanding cuisine and stylish accommodation, you hardly even need to take notice of the outside world!

-If you'd like to enrich your cruise, there's plenty of opportunity to listen to lectures by experts and celebrities on subjects such as literature, film and maritime history, while cooking demonstrations and social events are offered daily during your voyage - with Cunard there are even fencing and ballroom classes!
+If you’d like to enrich your experience, there will be plenty of opportunities to listen to expert lectures and – depending on your sailing – talks from celebrities on interesting subjects like literature, film, and maritime history.
+Meanwhile interactive entertainment like cooking demonstrations and quizzes are offered daily during your voyage.
+Some cruise lines even offer things like fencing and ballroom dancing classes!

 Alternatively, you can choose to simply sit back and let the days pass you by.
 With well-stocked libraries, bars and lounges and spas offering massages and treatments, you'll be spoilt for choice onboard your ship.